grafbase/graphql-federation-benchmarks/README.md

 \* health checks are excluded.

 A report is provided at the end with all the numerical results.
 Charts are also generated, but we only use the data from successful benchmark runs.
-Gateways that have errors or don't return a response will simply grayed out as whatever we measured is not comparable.
+Gateways that have errors or don't return a response are grayed out.
+Whatever we measured is not comparable.

 ## Running the benchmarks